ahmed-abd0/searchable/README.md

 **In Service Provider**

-you can register your custom operators also in one of the service providers boot method
+Additionally, you can register your custom operators within the boot method of one of the service providers.

 ```php
     ColumnConfigraution::registerOperator("sp_is_null", function (Builder $builder, string $column, string $word) {